platformsh/template-builder/templates/django2/files/README.md

 </a>
 </p>

-This template builds Django 2 on Platform.sh, using the gunicorn application runner.
+This template deploys the Django 2 application framework on Platform.sh, using the gunicorn application runner.
+It also includes a PostgreSQL database connection pre-configured.

-Django is a Python-based web application framework with a built-in ORM.
+New projects should be built using Django 3, but this project is a reference for existing migrating sites.
+Version 2 is in legacy support.

 ## Services